 A doctor can manage most cases of macrocytic anemia with vitamins.
 They will continue to monitor a person’s B12 or folate levels and use blood tests to determine whether red blood cells have returned to their typical size.

 While most people recover with prompt treatment, they may need periodic checks for anemia.

-Macrocytic anemia often goes undiagnosed until it becomes severe because it can time to develop symptoms.
+Macrocytic anemia often goes undiagnosed until it becomes severe because it can take time to develop symptoms.
 People with anemia symptoms, a family history of anemia, or those who have or are at risk of developing a condition linked to macrocytic anemia should see a doctor to get a blood test for evaluation.